cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

-**Step 5: Artefact Publishing** Upon successful completion of testing, linting, and scanning, the Pipeline Orchestrator triggers a new Build Step, giving it the latest environment containing our built application, the metadata attesting to the results of our testing, and whatever additional tools are needed for publishing the artefact (including generation of  the SBOM).
-It then commands the assigned Build Worker to publish our application as an artefact (e.g. container image).
-The Worker publishes the artefact to a secure storage repository.
+**Step 5: Artifact Publishing** Upon successful completion of testing, linting, and scanning, the Pipeline Orchestrator triggers a new Build Step, giving it the latest environment containing our built application, the metadata attesting to the results of our testing, and whatever additional tools are needed for publishing the artifact (including generation of  the SBOM).
+It then commands the assigned Build Worker to publish our application as an artifact (e.g. container image).
+The Worker publishes the artifact to a secure storage repository.